Federal Government Internships

-Internships with the White House Initiative on Asian Americans and Pacific Islanders
+White House Initiative on Asian Americans and Pacific Islanders Internship Program

-Applicants for the Intern positions should be graduate students or undergraduates who are enrolled at least half-time.
-Ideally, the candidate will already be familiar with AAPI issues and have outstanding research, writing, and computer skills.
+Applicants for intern positions must be undergraduates or graduate students who are enrolled at least half-time.
+Ideally, the candidate will already be familiar with AAPI issues and have outstanding research, writing, communications, and computer skills.

 - October 15 for Spring session (Jan-May)*